-Thomas Briggs was persuaded to open a bike shop by his brother-in-law Leonard Ellis who had previous experience in the bike business.
-Leonard had been shop manager at JT Rodgers in the center of Leeds.
+Thomas Briggs was persuaded to open a bike shop by his brother-in-law Leonard Ellis, who had previous experience in the bike business.
+Leonard had been shop manager at J.T.
+Rodgers in the centre of Leeds.

-Tom Briggs had a history of building successful business and wanted his new firm to be the best.
+Tom Briggs had a history of building successful businesses and wanted his new firm to be the best.

 Creating a High Quality Product

-The club cycling scene was booming in the 1930s, although there wasn’t many manufacturers of lightweights in West Yorkshire at the time.
-The most notable was established builder was W.R.
-Baines whose factory was based at Thackley.
+The club cycling scene was booming in the 1930’s despite the fact that there weren’t many manufacturers of lightweights in West Yorkshire at the time.
+The most notable was established builder W.R.
+Baines, whose factory was based at Thackley.

-Of course it wasn’t long before the outbreak of World War Two and during the war years the shop survived selling anything from bikes to boys lumber jackets!
-But it was a testament to the strong foundation that Leonard and Tom had built in just 3 years that the shop did survive the war years.
+Of course it wasn’t long before the outbreak of World War II and during the war years that the shop survived selling anything from bikes to boys lumber jackets!
+But it was a testament to the strong foundation that Leonard and Tom had built in just 3 years that the shop did survive during the war.

 The Birth of Road Racing in the UK

-Thomas’s son Jack was in charge of the frame shop and the workshop and it was under his care that Ellis Briggs continued to gain reputation for quality of materials, workmanship and attention to detail.Qualities that we maintain to this day.
+Thomas’s son Jack was in charge of the frame shop and the workshop and it was under his care that Ellis Briggs continued to gain reputation for the quality of materials, workmanship and attention to detail -qualities that we maintain to this day.

 The Fifties Onwards

-The Fifties Onwards Thomas Briggs health had been deteriorating at the beginning of the 1950s and Jack took over the Business officially when he passed away in 1956.
+During the 1950’s, Thomas Briggs’ health had been deteriorating and Jack took over the business officially when Thomas passed away in 1956.
 It was also at this point that Leonard Ellis parted ways and left to manage his shop in Castleford.

-The first of Jack’s nephews Rodney Priestley joined the business in the late 50s and quickly found his place in the enamelling shop.
-Another of Jack’s nephews, John Rayner started working in the shop in 1959 and soon after became shop manager.
+The first of Jack’s nephews, Rodney Priestley, joined the business in the late 1950’s and quickly found his place in the enamelling shop.
+Another of Jack’s nephews, John Rayner, started working in the shop in 1959 and soon after became shop manager.

 In 1965 the shop and factory moved out of the old premises and moved across the road into a brand new building.
-The 60s weren’t a great time for the bicycle business in the UK.
-Car ownership soared and bicycle use lessened as a result.
+The 1960’s weren’t a great time for the bicycle business in the U.K. Car ownership soared and bicycle use lessened as a result.

 The Modern Era

-Diversification helped us to keep the custom framebuilding side alive when most other bicycle manufacturers and custom builders in the UK shut up shop completely.
+Diversification helped us to keep the custom framebuilding side alive when most bicycle manufacturers and custom builders in the U.K. shut shops completely.

-However in the early 2000s just when steel framebuilding in the uk had hit rock bottom, there was renewed interest in custom hand made frames.
-This was thanks to framebuilders in the USA who championed the bespoke frame.
+However in the early 2000’s, just when steel framebuilding in the U.K. had hit rock bottom, there was renewed interest in custom hand made frames.
+This was thanks to framebuilders in the U.S. who championed the bespoke frame.

 In 2015 John and Paul Briggs retirement was now looming.
 It was Paul Gibson who had been working in the business for the last 16 years who had the vision and expertise to take Ellis Briggs forward and carry on the legacy.

-So it was in February 2016 that John and Paul retired, that Paul Gibson took the business back to its roots.
+So it was in February 2016 when John and Paul retired, that Paul Gibson took the business back to its roots.

 Ellis Briggs – Specialists in Steel